saws-lab/SAP_H3N2_ML/README.md

 1. Prepare input data as described in Materials and Methods section of the paper in the form of CSV file containing columns mentioned in file "[Supp_Fig2a_seasonal_data_distribution.ipynb](https://github.com/saws-lab/SAP_H3N2_ML/blob/main/src/SuppFig2a_seasonal_data_distribution.ipynb)".
 2. To generate a figure, run the corresponding notebook.
 Each notebook contains step by step instructions to run the simulation and to regenerate the corresponding figure.

+## Web application
+The web server running the web application for seasonal antigenic prediction of IAV H3N2 using our proposed AdaBoost model can be accessed from Hugging Face Spaces (https://huggingface.co/spaces/sawshah/SAP_H3N2)

 ## Troubleshooting
-For any questions or comments, please email at [sawshah@connect.ust.hk](mailto:sawshah@connect.ust.hk)
+For any questions or comments, please email at [awais.shah@unimelb.edu.au](mailto:awais.shah@unimelb.edu.au) or [sawshah@connect.ust.hk](mailto:sawshah@connect.ust.hk)